-Find out what the current state of tech industry hiring looks like
+Find out how the current state of tech industry hiring will be for you and your organization.

 Is your organization searching in the right places for tech candidates — and offering them better amenities than your competitors?